miso-lims/miso-lims/docs/user_manual/boxes.md

 Discard All Contents dialog box that appears, click "Discard" to continue discarding all items from the box.
 The page will refresh and the box will be empty.

-## Scanning a Box
+## Scanning a box

 If your MISO is configured to use a box scanner, then the box contents can be updated in one operation using that box scanner (at the time of this writing, the Thermo Fisher VisionMate High Speed Barcode Reader and Azenta Life Sciences' Ziath DP5 Mirage Rack Reader are supported).
 A MISO box must be scannable (part of the box size attribute) in order to have the scanning option available.

 To scan a box, first open the box scanner software on the computer (outside of MISO).
 Then, go to the Edit Box page by clicking the box name in the Boxes list page.
 The Contents section heading has an Options menu on the far right of the heading; hover over it to reveal the menu, and click "Scan with <scanner-name\>", where
 <scanner-name\> is a box scanner that your MISO is configured for.
 If "Scan with <scanner-name\>" is not visible
 in the list, your box may not be scannable or MISO may not be configured to use this box scanner.

-After clicking on "Scan with <scanner-name\>", you will see two scan options 1) Update Location 2) Assign Barcodes.
+After clicking on "Scan with <scanner-name\>", you will see two scan options 1) Update Locations 2) Assign Barcodes.

-Click on Update Location for scanning box.
+### Updating Item Locations

+To update Item locations click on "Update Locations" from scan options.
 Wait until the Scan dialog box prompts you to place the box on the scanner.
 It will automatically scan the box.
 Once the scan is complete, the diagram will display the tubes which the scanner found.

 Once a successful scan is made, review the changes that would be made and click "Save".